haoqichen20/phuego/README.md

 The CLI application is an easy way to run phuego on single or a whole batch of dataset directly from the command line.

 ### 1. Downloading supporting dataset.
-When using phuego **for the first time**, a support dataset that contains three files (https://zenodo.org/record/8094690) need to be downloaded.
+When using phuego **for the first time**, a support dataset that contains three zipped files (https://zenodo.org/record/8094690) need to be downloaded.
 After that, the user could always refer to the support data folder for running phuego.

 To download using the CLI application, the user could run the following.
 Make sure the target disk has at least **20 gb** of free space.

 ```bash
 # Download all three dataset, compare md5 checksum, unzip and removed zip files.